By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 • You want a genuinely certified organic mattress (GOLS + GOTS + GREENGUARD Gold) with no synthetic foam core

-• You sleep hot and need more cooling than memory foam can provide—the Organica scored 9.4/10, the best in the Amerisleep lineup
+• You sleep hot, the Organica scored 9.4/10 for cooling, the best in the Amerisleep lineup

 • You are a side sleeper or combination sleeper who benefits from Talalay latex's pressure-responsive bounce